|

 Quick-quick Slow and quick-quick slow

-over the world, including in its native Argentina.
-American
+of Tango are popular all over the world, including in its native Argentina.

-say has no basic step) is quite accessible to beginners.
-American
+some say has no basic step) Ballroom Tango is quite accessible

 especially in the bel canto vocal style, and the overall dramatic